|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The nitrate salt circuit is vented to tha atmosphere at both ends to ensure that the nitrate salt pressure is always lower than the water/steam pressure in the steam generator and is always lower than the NaK pressure at the NaK-nitrate salt heat exchanger.
 The NaK pressure is maintained by the argon pressure in the NaK dump tank.

-Should a NaK-nitrate salt heat exchanger tube rupture occur at a time when the nitrate salt circuit contains water a similar arrangement is used to prevent water entering the NaK loop.
+Should a NaK-nitrate salt heat exchanger tube rupture occur at a time when the nitrate salt circuit contains water nitrate salt drain down is again used to prevent water entering the NaK loop.

 NITRATE SALT VOLUME:

 Inside diameter = 8.625 inch - 2(0.322 inch) = 7.981 inch = 0.2027 m

 Cross section = Pi (0.2027 m / 2)^2 = 0.03227 m^2

 Volume = 0.03227 m^2 (101.8 m) = 3.29 m^3